-In 2013, Mackenzie Health embarked on an exciting journey to transform our organization’s capacity to engage in innovative healthcare delivery.
-We built an applied innovation vision and the infrastructure to create and propagate sustainable change within our organization, and to spread it more broadly at the healthcare system level.
-Over the subsequent two years, we built partnerships with industry and academia and established an evaluative focus on implementation, usability, adoption and scalability of disruptive innovations, predominately in healthcare technology, but also in evidence-based practice changes and alternative service delivery and procurement models.
-The partnerships were built on a common vision of healthcare innovation and were critical to the success of our early innovation initiatives.
+In 2013, Mackenzie Health embarked on an exciting journey to transform the organization’s capacity to engage in innovative health care delivery.
+Mackenzie Health built partnerships with industry and academia and established an evaluative focus on implementation, usability, adoption and scalability of disruptive innovations, predominately in healthcare technology.

 Mi² Strategic Road Map